-Schedule an appointment to bring your résumé into the Career & Counseling Center for a free critique.
+Schedule an appointment to bring your résumé into the Career & Counseling Center for free critiques.

 Not sure where to start?
 CareerLab.com will teach you how to market yourself by writing winning cover letters.
 They offer hundreds of sample letters you can review.

-Schedule an appointment to bring your cover letter into the Career & Counseling Center for a free critique.
+Schedule an appointment to bring your cover letter into the Career & Counseling Center for free critiques.

 Preparation is the key to successful interviewing.

 Collegegrad.com/intv provides excellent interviewing advice you should review so you will be prepared for anything a recruiter throws at you—on campus, at job fairs, and at company offices.

 Schedule an appointment to arrange a mock interview with a Career Counselor.

 Translations are literal.
 NWU is not responsible for translation accuracy.

 Nebraska Wesleyan University provides equal educational opportunities to all qualified persons in all areas of university operation, including education and decisions regarding faculty appointment, promotion or tenure, without regard to race, religion, age, sex, creed, color, disability, marital status, national or ethnic origin or sexual orientation.